InsightsByWinnifred/Data-Analytics-Portfolio/Retail_Sales_Analysis/README.md

 ## RETAIL SALES ANALYSIS (EXCEL DASHBOARD PROJECT)
 ## Overview
 This project analyzes retail sales data to uncover patterns in customer behavior, product performance and revenue trends.
-The goal is to transform raw transactional data into actionable insights using Excel.
+The goal is to transform raw transactional data into actionable insights using Microsoft Excel.

 ## Business Problem
 Retail businesses need to understand: